de Sitter Vacua from Ten Dimensions: Conclusions

 We have derived the four-dimensional scalar potential in the de Sitter and anti-de Sitter constructions of \cite{KKLT} directly from type IIB string theory in ten dimensions, supplemented with the expectation value $\langle \lambda\lambda\rangle$ of the D7-brane gaugino bilinear.

 We first computed the two-gaugino and four-gaugino couplings on D7-branes, by dimensionally reducing and T-dualizing the ten-dimensional type I supergravity action.
 From these terms we computed the ten-dimensional stress-energy sourced by gaugino condensation on a stack of D7-branes, carefully accounting for the fact that the ten-dimensional solution in the presence of the condensate is a generalized complex geometry.
-Upon dimensional reduction, this stress-energy gives rise to the scalar potential of the $\mathcal{N}=1$ supersymmetric theory of \cite{KKLT}.
-The match is exact, even away from the supersymmetric minimum of the potential for the K\"ahler modulus, at the level of the approximations made in \cite{KKLT}.
+As a key step in this computation, we used the ten-dimensional Killing spinor equations to prove that in a supersymmetric configuration, the generalized complex geometry superpotential \eqref{eqn:flux susy} is equal to the full superpotential, i.e.~we established the relation \eqref{eqn:wgcgvev}.
+Upon dimensional reduction, the ten-dimensional stress-energy of the supersymmetric configuration then gives rise to the scalar potential of the $\mathcal{N}=1$ supersymmetric theory of \cite{KKLT}, evaluated in its supersymmetric $AdS_4$ vacuum.
+The match is exact, at the level of the approximations made in \cite{KKLT}.
+Furthermore, provided that \eqref{eqn:wgcgvev} continues to hold off-shell --- which we find plausible but have not established here --- we recovered the complete scalar potential of the four-dimensional theory, even away from the supersymmetric minimum of the potential for the K\"ahler modulus.

 To combine the stress-energy of the gaugino condensate with that of anti-D3-branes at the tip of a Klebanov-Strassler throat, we examined the Kaluza-Klein spectrum of $T^{1,1}$, and found the operators of the dual field theory that mediate the leading interactions between a condensate in the ultraviolet and anti-D3-branes in the infrared.
 We found that all such couplings via Kaluza-Klein excitations are suppressed by powers of the warp factor compared to the probe anti-D3-brane action.
 This left the interaction via the breathing mode, as in \cite{KKLT}, as the only important one.
 We thus concluded that the ten-dimensional stress-energy of the gaugino condensate and the anti-D3-branes together lead to the scalar potential of the non-supersymmetric theory of \cite{KKLT}.
 The match is again exact, even away from the de Sitter minimum, in the same sense as above.